Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Hirshhorn Museum and Sculpture Garden

-Immerse yourself in contemporary art exhibits that feature some of the most important artists of this century.
+Immerse yourself in modern art exhibits that feature some of the most important artists of this century.

 A sculpture named Eros in Hirshhorn Museum and Sculpture Garden